smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 ## Secrets

 The `Secrets` section lists which KMS keys can be used to decrypt parameter values.
-The deployment IAM role will get the `mks:Decrypt` permission to use these keys.
+The module IAM role will get the `mks:Decrypt` permission to use these keys.

 ```yaml
 Secrets: